-To do this, first you’ll need to register as a verified business with Google, which you can do by going to business.google.com.
-Once registered, you will be able to access your Google My Business page, check reviews and respond to them.
+To do this, first you’ll need to register as a verified business with Google, which you can do here.
+Once registered, you will be able to access your Google Business Profile, check reviews and respond to them.
 You can also see your Google rating and the total number of reviews posted about your business.

 You should always respond, whether the review is positive or negative.
 Your responses should always be professional, even if the reviewer is less than polite.
 This is because your responses can be seen by anyone who looks up your company on Google and what you say in them says a lot about your business.
 Carefully crafted responses to reviews can improve your reputation, even if the review is negative, making you appear honest, trustworthy and credible.

 For negative feedback, follow the same guidelines listed above.
-Remember to say sorry, even if you think the comments are unjustified.
+Remember to say sorry or be transparent about any mistakes where justified and clarify anything that isn’t clear.
 You do not want to come across as angry or aggressive in your responses, as this will not show your business in a good light and may well deter other customers from using your services.

 If you feel a review is inappropriate, check it against Google’s guidelines; you may be able to report it.
 If a review has upset you, take time before drafting and sending a response, allowing you to get some distance and think about the customer’s comments in a professional way, asking yourself whether they might be valid and considering how you should respond.